Visa protections – pilot programs

 Visa holders and migrant workers in Australia

-Your employer also can't cancel your visa, even if you've breached your visa conditions.
-Only the Department of Home Affairs can grant, refuse or cancel visas.
+You can’t get into trouble or have your visa cancelled for contacting us.
+Your employer can't cancel your visa, even if you've breached your visa conditions.

 Visa protection pilots